aquibyatoo/shopify-training/README.md

 ## Getting Started
 1. Clone this repo ( git clone git@github.com:anattadesign/shopify-starter.git ), rename the directory to your project.
-2. Open in terminal and and run `yarn install` to install all dependencies.
+2. Open in terminal and and run `npm install` to install all dependencies.
 3. In Shopify, copy the theme ID for the new theme, then update the `<PASSWORD>`, `THEME_ID`, and `STORE_URL` in **config.yml** with your store & theme details.
 4. Your `config.yml` file should look like this:
     ```